Turn It Up (Pixie Lott song): Music video

 The music video for "Turn It Up" was directed by Nick Frew and filmed on 16 April 2010 in Downtown Los Angeles.
 It premiered on 6 May 2010.

 The video is literal of the song's lyrics; it features Lott walking the back streets of Los Angeles whilst singing, before cutting to several different scenes on rooftops of Lott singing and dancing during sunrise and sunset.
-The theme of the song is how two lovers are trying to hold their relationship together, but it just isn't working.
+The theme of the song is how two lovers are trying to hold their relationship together, but it just is not working.
 After the frustration of it, they decide to end the drama and break up, wishing the best to one another and keeping good memories of their times together.

 Live performances

 Lott promoted the song in several live performances, such as on the Main Stage of the Radio 1's Big Weekend in Bangor, Wales on 23 May 2010, the third semi-final of the fourth series of Britain's Got Talent on 2 June 2010, T4's Hollyoaks Music Show on 12 June 2010, the T4 on the Beach concert in Weston-super-Mare on 4 July 2010 and the Children in Need 2010 charity concert on 19 November 2010.